 HOPKINSON: Tell me a little bit about Mom Egg Review.

 TESSER: Mom Egg Review, also known as MER, is an independent literary magazine.
 We publish an annual print issue and an online quarterly, MER VOX.
 MER publishes fine literary works of fiction, creative non-fiction, and poetry about mothers, mothering, and motherhood.
-Our current print issue, just out, is a themed issue focused on mothers’ work, (and play).
-The upcoming issue, for which submissions are now open, is un-themed, and will be about all aspects of motherhood.
+Our current print issue, just out, is an un-themed issue.
+The upcoming issue, for which submissions are now open, is themed “Mother Figures.”

 HOPKINSON: How/why was Mom Egg Review originally started?

-TESSER: Mom Egg Review was started in the early 2000’s as part of the Mamapalooza Festival, founded by M. Joy Rose to celebrate atypical iterations of motherhood; it featured mom-rock bands such as “The Mydols” and “Housewives on Prozac.”
-The editor, Alana Ruben Free, developed and expanded the publication.
+TESSER: Mom Egg Review was started in the early 2000’s as part of the Mamapalooza Festival, founded by M. Joy Rose; it featured mom-rock bands such as “The Mydols” and “Housewives on Prozac.”
+Editor Alana Ruben Free, developed and expanded the publication.
 I joined as a co-editor in 2006, and became editor in chief in 2009.

 HOPKINSON: Who is your target reader audience?

-TESSER: Our readers are often mothers at all stages of motherhood, but some are non-mothers who are interested in women’s literature (college Literature and Women’s Studies programs) and others who are interested in fine literary writing about the types of topics we cover.
+TESSER: Our readers are often mothers at all stages of motherhood, but others are interested in women’s literature (college Literature and Women’s Studies programs) or just like fine literary writing about the types of topics we cover.
 Our contributors write about the decision whether to parent, conception, birth, adoption, nurture, the body, the rigors and pleasures of mothering, interactions with job or creative work, partners and sex, the body, aging, caring for extended family, loss, joy.
-They write about being first-time mothers, adoptive mothers, mothers of color, queer mothers, older mothers, grandmothers, and more.
+They write about being first-time mothers, adoptive mothers, mothers of color, queer mothers, older mothers, grandmothers, and more, and about the intersection of motherhood with their other identities.
 In short, they write about life through the lens of motherhood.

 HOPKINSON: What type of work are you looking for?

 TESSER: We are interested in literature that illuminates diverse experiences of mothering and motherhood.
 The media often portrays mothers as stereotypes.
 But in real life, the circumstances, cultures, intellectual and emotional landscapes, pressures, goals, and philosophies of mothers differ widely.
 “Mother” is noun and verb, a status, a role, a concept, a job, a relationship, an identity.
 We welcome pieces that explore how that role interacts and sometimes conflicts with other personal identities.
-We also publish work by non-mothers that is focused on a mother, mothering, or motherhood.
+One need not be a mother to submit; we publish work by non-mothers that is focused on a mother, mothering, or motherhood.

 We appreciate both craft and heart.
 We love sharp writing, thoughtful language choices, ideas, energy.
 We are not opposed to emotion if it is a natural outcome of a thoughtful piece of writing.
 We think we have a sense of humor too.